MfN-Berlin/mwSkinNaturkunde/README.md

  * supports sematic mediawiki and semantic forms
  * uses PHP as its templating engine

-## Open issues
- * Tools menu currently on the top navigation bar will be moved to the sidebar.
- * Links in the sidebar will be moved close together.
- * Top navigation bar will be integrated in the page, as it is currently conflicting with page anchor links.

 ## Compatibility
 Tested on Mediawiki 1.19, 1.20, 1.21